mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/grpc-health-probes.md

 If you wait a little bit, when all the `Pods` are running, you should have your Online Boutique website working successfully.

-That's how easy we were able to leverage the new [native gRPC health probes with Kubernetes 1.24+](https://kubernetes.io/blog/2022/05/13/grpc-probes-now-in-beta/).
+That's how easy we were able to leverage the new [native gRPC health probes with Kubernetes 1.24+](https://kubernetes.io/blog/2022/05/13/grpc-probes-now-in-beta/) with the Online Boutique sample.

-The Online Boutique sample apps are not yet supporting by default this native gRPC health probes, because Kubernetes 1.24+ is not widely used.
+The Online Boutique sample apps are not yet supporting by default this native gRPC health probes, because Kubernetes 1.24+ is not widely nor commonly used yet.
 That's why we need to use the [optional associated Kustomize overlay](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/kustomize/components/native-grpc-health-check).

 Hope you enjoyed that one, happy sailing, cheers!